FGASA assists members to register with it’s accredited partner Institute for Guides and Trackers (IGT) to enroll for CATHSSETA programmes.

 Please note that the ID copy (for SA citizens) and/or foreign passport copy MUST be certified or notarised as a true and valid replication of the original document.
 For South African citizens this can be done at any police station or major bank branches.

-For non-South African this can be done at your local Mayor’s office or through a lawyer.
+For non-South African this can be done at your local Mayor’s office, through a lawyer or here in South Africa when you arrive.

 CATHSSETA will not accept a photograph or scan of an ID or passport, it must be a certified or notarised copy.

-If your CATHSSETA documentation is not valid, FGASA will email you informing you of this.
-Please make sure that the email address you have listed on your profile is up to date and accurate.
+Please update your FGASA profile and make sure that the email address and telephone number you have listed, are up to date and accurate.

 We appreciate your understanding and cooperation with this matter.